-Technology is ever changing.
-It is complex and confusing; it is difficult to buy and difficult to sell because it is difficult to understand which is why it's often removed from the business need.
-It takes a unique, dedicated team of individuals who understand the constant evolution related to IT, and the impact on the industry in order to clearly communicate the message and protect organizations against threats.
+Technology is ever-changing.
+It is complex and confusing.
+It is difficult to buy and difficult to sell because it is difficult to understand, which is why it's often removed from the business need.
+It takes a unique, dedicated team of individuals who understand the constant evolution related to IT and the impact on the industry in order to clearly communicate the message and protect organizations against threats.
+Security monitoring can sometimes feel, to some organizations, like a superhero is needed to keep their technology safe.

 Unfortunately in most stories, a hero is only truly recognized for their bravery after they "save" someone or something.
 Although countless warnings were probably made toward the antagonist, we can assume that for any good movie climax, they will not heed the warning.